 1. Use Newspaper Classifieds

 Newspaper classifieds aren’t what they used to be, but don’t count them out.
-If your hometown still has as a well-read local newspaper or your big-city neighborhood has a thriving community publication — especially if it’s free and delivered automatically to every residential address in the area — you can bet deal-hunters use its classifieds section to sniff out local garage sales.
+If your hometown still has a well-read local newspaper or thriving community publication — especially if it’s free and delivered automatically to every residential address in the area — you can bet deal-hunters use its classifieds section to sniff out local garage sales.

 2. Advertise on the Web